Codaisseur/taste-of-big-data/09-display-top-10/README.md

 Putting it in a function also allows us to keep that code nice contained place and give it a good name!

 Struggling to come up with a name?
 What about `displayMoviesAfterParsing`?
-It might not be best, but it expresses intent.
+It might not be the best, but it expresses intent.

-Place this function in your movies.js
+Place this function in your movies.js file.

 ```js
 var displayMoviesAfterParsing = function () {